-Friends of Mine is the culinary equivalent of a friendship circle.
-Everything in the cheery establishment, from the produce to the artwork to the furniture, has been sourced from friends or friends of friends of the owner Jason Jones – hence the name.
-Isn’t it great to see a cafe really embrace the philosphy of supporting local producers and businesses?
+Friends of Mine in Richmond is the cafe equivalent of a friendship circle.
+Everything in the cheery establishment, from the produce to the artwork to the furniture, has been sourced from friends or friends of friends of the original owner – hence the name.